matty-plumski/MattsResBazSite/content/post/works.md

 Batchen, G. (2020).
 Roger Blackley (1953–2019).
 Australian and New Zealand Journal of Art, 20(1), 151–153. https://doi.org/10.1080/14434318.2020.1792045
 Plummer, M, & Tappenden, A. (2016).
 Out of the woods: the Return of Twin Peaks.
 Enjoy Public Art Gallery. http://enjoy.org.nz/publishing/the-occasional-journal/the-dendromaniac/out-of-the-woods-the-return-of-twin-peaks#article
 Plummer, Matt.
 (2006).
-Archive Fever?
-Unpacking Archiving Fever.
+A*rchive Fever?
+Unpacking Archiving Fever*.
 In Adam Art Gallery.
 Plummer, Matt.
-(2007).
-“I’ll Still Be Here When You’re Gone” : The Archival Strategy of Malcolm Ross.
+(2007). *“I’ll Still Be Here When You’re Gone” : The Archival Strategy of Malcolm Ross*.
 Reading Room.
 Plummer, Matt.
 (2009).
 Mirrored Years: Yayoi Kusama At The City Gallery, Wellington.
 Art New Zealand.
 Plummer, Matt.
 (2010).
 Legendary Obscurity: The Working Life Of Malcolm Ross.
 Plummer, Matt.
 (2011).
 “God Rot The Bastard Who Opens This Box” : Researching Malcolm Ross.
 Art Association of Australia and New Zealand 2011 Annual Conference.